Tiramisu-Compiler/tiramisu/benchmarks/DNN/layers/bn/README.md

     then
         ./wrapper_nn_bn

-    execution results could be found in the text files : mkldnn_result.txt
+    The execution results could be found in the text files : mkldnn_result.txt
         tiramisu_result.txt